Durenlab/LINGER/docs/PBMC.md

 ```python
 method='LINGER'
 ```
+#### Transfer the sc-multiome data to anndata

-Transfer the sc-multiome data to anndata and filter the cell barcode by the cell type label.
+We will transfer sc-multiome data to the anndata format and filter the cell barcode by the cell type label.
 ```python
 import scanpy as sc
 #set some figure parameters for nice display inside jupyternotebooks.